luca-grella/luca-grella.github.io/projects.md

 ##### M.Sc.
 Thesis
 <span class="post-date">Jun 2020 – Apr 2021</span>

-"Conceptual Representation of Context-Awareness.
+**Title:** "Conceptual Representation of Context-Awareness.
 An XML Formalization and a Graphical Interface." <br>
 The thesis retrace the studies made on the context and its modeling as a tree, starting from a practical use-case: the INAIL RECKON project, concerning injuries at work.
 Then it dwell in to my work on a graphical interface suitable for modeling context trees and the data input related to the modeled context tree.

 ##### I nuovi fattori di invisibilità